projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-virtio-devices.rst

-The irqfd module is implemented in VHM, and can enhance an registered eventfd to inject an interrupt to a guest OS when the eventfd gets signalled. :numref:`irqfd-workflow` shows the general flow for irqfd.
+The irqfd module is implemented in VHM, and can enhance an registered eventfd to inject an interrupt to a guest OS when the eventfd gets signaled. :numref:`irqfd-workflow` shows the general flow for irqfd.

 .. figure:: images/virtio-hld-image60.png
    :align: center